Fall Lawn Prep

 PREPARE YOUR LAWN NOW TO SURVIVE THE WINTER AND REVIVE HEALTHIER NEXT SPRING

-We spoke with veteran golf superintendent Ed Persons about the steps golf courses take in the fall to prepare their turf for winter and what he's doing at his home.
+We spoke with veteran turf manager Ed Persons about the steps golf courses take in the fall to prepare for winter and what he's doing at his home.

 "What we do before winter will have the biggest impact on our turf next spring."